This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What you can do

-However, the statement does not only apply to fashion.
-Before consuming any new product, you should consider for yourself whether you really need it, whether you will actually use it regularly, how durable it is and whether you might not be able to borrow, lease or find something used that is comparable.
-And if you decide to buy after careful consideration, it is best to go for sustainable and circular companies.
+However, this statement does not apply only to fashion.
+Before consuming any new product, you should ask yourself every time whether you really need it, whether you will actually use it regularly, how durable it is, and whether you might be able to borrow, lease, or find something similar second-hand instead.
+And if, after careful consideration, you decide to buy it, it is best to look for companies that provide transparent information about materials, production, and product lifespan.

-You should constantly maintain things that you already own, repair them if necessary and use them as long as possible.
-If you no longer need something or you don't like it anymore, try to give it away or sell it.
-In this way, it may be able to serve its subsequent owner for many more years before ideally being recycled.d.
+You should take ongoing care of the things you already own, repair them if necessary, and use them for as long as possible.
+If you can no longer use something or no longer like it, try to pass it on or sell it.
+That way, it may continue to serve its next owner faithfully for many more years before it is — ideally — recycled.

 From this blog post